 Trichur, now called Trissur, is the cultural capital of the Kerala State in the South West of India.
 Around 1 million people live in the metropolitan area of Trichur.

-Thanks to various government interventions, life in Kerala has improved over the past few decades.
+Thanks to various government interventions, life in the state of Kerala has improved over the past few decades.
 Kerala's literacy rates and life expectancy rates are among the highest in the country.
-However not all is picture-perfect; many babies are born with a low birth weight, and illnesses such as diarrhea, dysentery and hepatitis spread easily due to the shortage of sanitation facilities and clean water.

 However, Trichur’s infrastructure suffers from the rapid growth and many people end up unemployed or living in slums.
 Children are also victims of child marriage.

 SOS Children’s Villages began supporting children and families in Trichur in 1983.